Back to Blog

 No success metrics defined.

-If the project sponsor can't tell you what success looks like in concrete terms, the project will succeed only in the sense that it will eventually end.
+If the project sponsor can't define what success looks like clearly, the project will only succeed in the sense that it eventually concludes.

 Vendor-driven scope.

-When the AI vendor defines the use case, the result is often a solution in search of a problem.
-These rarely align as neatly as sales materials suggest.
+When the AI vendor defines the use case, it often leads to a solution looking for a problem.
+These rarely align as perfectly as sales materials imply.

 The "boil the ocean" timeline.

 Eighteen-month AI transformations have an almost perfect failure rate.
 Not because the vision is wrong, but because organizations change, priorities shift, and people lose patience.
-If you can't show value in 90 days, the project probably won't make it.
+If you can't demonstrate value in 90 days, the project probably won't succeed.

 Three AI Categories That Actually Work

-After watching dozens of projects succeed and fail, the winners cluster into three categories.
+After observing many projects succeed and fail, the winners fall into three groups.
 These aren't glamorous.
 They won't make headlines.
-They work.
+But they work.

 Data quality automation.

-Ironic, right?
-Using AI to fix the data problems that break AI.
-But it works.
-Automated anomaly detection, duplicate identification, and standardization rules that learn from corrections.
-These projects typically pay for themselves within months because they're solving a concrete, measurable problem: your data is a mess, and cleaning it manually costs a fortune.
-We recently deployed 10 AI agents to fix 1.69 million broken records.
-The cost?
-125x less than manual review.
-The key: agents that reason through data chaos like humans do, but at machine speed.
+Ironically, AI is being used to fix data issues that cause AI to malfunction.
+Yet, it proves effective.
+Automated systems detect anomalies, identify duplicates, and apply standardization rules that learn from past corrections.
+These initiatives usually pay for themselves within months by addressing a tangible problem: messy data that's costly to clean manually.
+Recently, we deployed 10 AI agents to correct 1.69 million flawed records.
+The cost was 125 times less than manual review.
+The secret lies in agents that can think through data chaos like humans but operate at machine speed.

 Decision support systems.